2C-T-30

-2C-T-30, also known as 4-(4-fluorobutylthio)-2,5-dimethoxyphenethylamine or as 2C-T-FB, is a serotonin receptor modulator of the phenethylamine and 2C families.
+2C-T-30, also known as 2C-T-FB or as 4-(4-fluorobutylthio)-2,5-dimethoxyphenethylamine, is a serotonin receptor modulator of the phenethylamine and 2C families.
 It is the derivative of 2C-T in which the 4-methylthio group has been replaced with a 4-(4-fluorobutylthio) group.
 According to Daniel Trachsel, 2C-T-30 was not clearly active at a dose of 6 mg plus 3 mg orally and its duration and effects are unknown.
 However, it was said that it might have helped increase ability to concentrate on tasks.
 The drug is a potent partial agonist of the serotonin 5-HT_{2A} receptor and also interacts with other serotonin receptors and targets.
 The chemical synthesis of 2C-T-30 has been described.
 2C-T-30 was first described in the scientific literature by Trachsel in 2003.
+It is a controlled substance in Canada under phenethylamine blanket-ban language.